mono0926/NativePopup/README.md

 Clone of Apple iOS AppStore review feedback popup.

 NativePopup clones native popup's design and behavior(animation and user interaction).
+And you can use custom image and emoji in addition to bad/good icons.

 ## Original